-Flutter and Tensorflow are rapidly becoming one of the most popular mobile app development tools in the market with businesses looking to hire flutter app developers for their custom app requirements.
-Any up and coming flutter app development company is looking to constantly innovate and experiment with the tech to progress.
+Flutter Tensorflow is rapidly becoming one of the most popular mobile app development tools in the market with businesses looking to hire flutter app developers for their custom app requirements.
+Any up-and-coming flutter app development company is looking to constantly innovate and experiment with the tech to progress.

 Flutter app development is now expanding into the arena of machine learning where minor projects are being created based on machine learning.
 One such experimental project that you can work on is developing a handwriting recognizer app using Flutter and a machine learning tool Tensorflow.